-15.2.1 Example Python Script
+16.2.1 Example Python Script

 An example Python program displaying a test pattern on a LED matrix using the I2C-connected driver chip IS31FL3730 is presented in Listing 3 as an illustration of the library usage.
-A photo of the produced LED pattern can be seen in Figure 15.1.
+A photo of the produced LED pattern can be seen in Figure 16.1.

-Figure 15.1: GEX Zero with the Micro Dot pHAT add-on board, showing a test pattern defined in a Python script
+Figure 16.1: GEX Zero with the Micro Dot pHAT add-on board, showing a test pattern defined in a Python script

 First, a client instance is created, receiving the transport as an argument.
-We use a With block in the example to ensure the transport is safely closed before the program ends, even if that happens due to an exception; this is similar to the Try-Finally pattern in Java.
+We use a with block in the example to ensure the transport is safely closed before the program ends, even if that happens due to an exception; this is similar to the try-finally pattern, but the de-initialization is done automatically.
 The client (and subsequently the transport) can be closed manually by calling its .close() method.
-Inside the With block, the script proceeds to create unit handles and use them to perform the desired task, in our case a communication with the LED matrix driver over the I^2C bus.
+Inside the with block, the script proceeds to create unit handles and use them to perform the desired task, in our case a communication with the LED matrix driver over the I2C bus.